Artful Dodger

-Jack Dawkins, better known as the Artful Dodger, is a character in Charles Dickens's 1838 novel Oliver Twist.
+Jack Dawkins, better known as the Artful Dodger, is a character in Charles Dickens' 1838 novel Oliver Twist.
 The Dodger is a pickpocket and his nickname refers to his skill and cunning in that occupation.
 In the novel, he is the leader of the gang of child criminals on the streets of London trained and overseen by the elderly Fagin.
 The term has become an idiom describing a person who engages in skillful deception.

 Role in the novel

 In the novel, Jack becomes Oliver's best friend (though he abandons him when he gets caught) and tries to turn him into a pickpocket, but soon realises that Oliver isn't cut out for it and feels sorry for him, saying "What a pity it is he isn't a prig!"
 He also has a close friendship with Charley Bates that borders on brotherhood.

 The Artful Dodger is characterised as a child who acts like an adult.
 He is described as wearing adult clothes which are much too large for him.
 Like an adult, he seldom gives in to childish urges:

 The Artful, meantime, who was of a rather saturnine disposition, and seldom gave way to merriment when it interfered with business, rifled Oliver's pockets with steady assiduity.

 He was a snub-nosed, flat-browed, common-faced boy enough; and as dirty a juvenile as one would wish to see; but he had about him all the airs and manners of a man.
 He was short of his age: with rather bow-legs, and little, sharp, ugly eyes.
 His hat was stuck on the top of his head so lightly, that it threatened to fall off every moment—and would have done so, very often, if the wearer had not had a knack of every now and then giving his head a sudden twitch, which brought it back to its old place again.
 He wore a man's coat, which reached nearly to his heels.
 He had turned the cuffs back, half-way up his arm, to get his hands out of the sleeves: apparently with the ultimate view of thrusting them into the pockets of his corduroy trousers; for there he kept them.
 He was, altogether, as roistering and swaggering a young gentleman as ever stood four feet six, or something less, in the blushers.

 James Mahony's 1871 engraving of the Artful Dodger (left) introducing himself to Oliver as "Jack Dawkins," known as "the artful Dodger".
 Dodger uses Cockney slang which is juxtaposed with Oliver's 'proper' English.

 George Cruikshank's original engraving in 1838 of the Artful Dodger (centre), introducing Oliver (right) to Fagin (left).
-It can be argued that Cruikshank originated the Dodger's trademark top hat -- Dickens never specifically describes the hat.
+It can be argued that Cruikshank originated the Dodger's trademark top hat – Dickens never specifically describes the hat.